-Moreover, it is not just the policies of United Therapeutics and Novartis that are at issue here.
+Moreover, it is not just Eli Lilly's policy that is at issue here.
 Many drug manufacturers have recently imposed their own new policies and restrictions on covered entities' ability to access drugs under the 340B Program.
-See Eli Lilly, 2021 WL 5039566; Sanofi-Aventis, --- F. Supp.
-3d ---, 2021 WL 5150464; AstraZeneca Pharms.
+See Sanofi-Aventis U.S., LLC v.
+U.S. Department of Health and Human Services, --- F. Supp.
+3d ---, 2021 WL 5150464 (D.N.J.
+2021); Novartis Pharm.
+Corp. v.
+Espinosa, 2021 WL 5161783 (D.D.C.
+Nov.
+5,

+2021); AstraZeneca Pharms.
 LP v.
 Becerra, 2022 WL 484587 (D. Del.
 Feb.
 16, 2022).
-Under plaintiffs' logic, there is no reason for these manufacturer policies to follow the same criteria that plaintiffs use-and indeed these policies impose different substantive limitations and requirements on covered entities simply to obtain the same 340B price that was previously available.
-For example, Novartis requires contract pharmacies to be within a 40-mile radius of the covered entity, supra p.15, while Eli Lilly requires covered entities to own the contract pharmacy, have no in-house pharmacy, or designate a single contract pharmacy that Eli Lilly alone determines is "eligible," Eli Lilly, 2021 WL 5039566, at 5, while Novo Nordisk requires that covered entities designate a single contract pharmacy location, Sanofi-Aventis, 2021 WL 5150464, at 5, while Sanofi requires the regular submission of claims data, id.
+Under plaintiff's logic, there is no reason for these manufacturer policies to follow the same criteria-and indeed these policies impose different substantive limitations and requirements on covered entities simply to obtain the same 340B price that was previously available.
+For example, Eli Lilly requires covered entities to have no in-house pharmacy and to designate a single contract pharmacy that Eli Lilly alone determines is "eligib[le]," SA12, while Novartis requires contract pharmacies to be within a 40-mile radius of the covered entity, Novartis, 2021 WL 5161783, at 3, while Novo Nordisk requires that covered entities designate a single contract pharmacy location, Sanofi, 2021 WL 5150464, at 5, while Sanofi requires the regular submission of claims data, id.
 Covered entities thus must seek to accommodate a web of restrictive manufacturer conditions simply to obtain the discounted drug price that Congress enacted the 340B Program to provide them.

 That manufacturer-imposed burden increases costs for covered entities, diverts their time away from medical care, and seriously harms their patients.
 As the administrative record demonstrates, even in the limited time these new policies have been in place, covered entities have been unable to purchase drugs at the discounted price and patients have struggled to obtain their needed medications from their pharmacies.
-Supra pp.16-19.
+Supra pp.17-20.
 The result is billions' worth of savings lost, and people's health put in jeopardy.
 Accordingly, HHS properly informed the manufacturers that their new policies violate the statutory scheme and must end.